 Any number of size, possession, and season combinations can be evaluated when looking at regional management.
-One example of possible measures is given for each region for use in this public comment document (this example may change as additional MRIP data are released).
+One example of possible measures is given for each region for use in this document (this example may change as additional MRIP data are released).
+The projected harvests listed in each example are based on the management constraints of size limits, possession limits, and season length and compared to the projected 2013 harvest.